dheida1/Cryptography.X509Certificates.Extension/README.md

 # To Use:

-#### To only retriveve a valid matching certificate from the certificate store:
+#### To only retrieve a valid matching certificate from the certificate store:

 ```
 X509Certificate2 cert = new Cryptography.X509Certificates.Extension.X509Certificate2(